ropensci/roweb3/content/blog/2026-04-30-news-april-2026/index.md

 ## Tomáš Kalibera (1978--2026)

-The rOpenSci team is deeply saddened at the loss of Tomáš Kalibera, a member of R-Core and contributor to the R community for almost 10 years, who passed away on April 1.
+The rOpenSci team is deeply saddened at the loss of Tomáš Kalibera, a member of R-Core and contributor to the R community for almost 10 years.
+Tomáš passed away on April 1.
 Our thoughts are with Tomáš's friends and family at this time.

 Read [Jan Vitek's remembrance of Tomáš](https://prl-prg.github.io/tomas-kalibera.html).